nikldev0/plantcode/content/frontend/understanding-vuex/index.md

 Remember the action simply calls the mutation, it's the mutation that does the work of changing state.

-When we call our action we refer to the name of the action, as the payload that eventually gets passed in as a payload for the mutation within.
+When we call our action we refer to its name, and the payload eventually gets passed in as a payload for the mutation within.

 {{< highlight javascript "linenos=tables,hl_lines=8, linenostart=1" >}}
 methods: {